Tomball Memorial High School: Demographics

 In the 2022-2023 school year, there were 2,992 students.
 3 were American Indian/Alaska Native, 343 were Asian, 201 were Black, 866 were Hispanic, 1,445 were White, and 134 were Two or More Races.
-832 student were eligible for free or reduced-price lunch.
+832 students were eligible for free or reduced-price lunch.

 Academics

 For the 2018-2019 school year, the school received an A grade from the Texas Education Agency, with an overall score of 93 out of 100.
 The school received an A grade in two domains, Student Achievement (score of 95) and School Progress (score of 92), and a B grade in Closing the Gaps (score of 89).
 The school received five of the seven possible distinction designations for: Academic Achievement in Mathematics, Academic Achievement in English Language Arts/Reading, Academic Achievement in Social Studies, Top 25%:Comparative Academic Growth, and Top 25%:Comparative Closing the Gaps.
 The two distinction designations the school did not receive were Academic Achievement in Science and Post-Secondary Readiness.